theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/server-report-services.md

 ## Installation

-To use the SSRS destination, install the [Microsoft Reporting Services Projects](https://marketplace.visualstudio.com/items?itemName=ProBITools.MicrosoftReportProjectsforVisualStudio) plugin in Visual Studio.
+To use the Power BI Report Server destination, install the [Microsoft Reporting Services Projects](https://marketplace.visualstudio.com/items?itemName=ProBITools.MicrosoftReportProjectsforVisualStudio) plugin in Visual Studio.
 After the installation is complete, close Visual Studio.

-Microsoft SQL Server Reporting Services supports a wide variety of data sources out of the box.
+Microsoft Power BI Report Server (SQL Server Reporting Services) supports a wide variety of data sources out of the box.
 To add Xtract Universal to the list of data sources, install the [Xtract Universal Data Extension](#installation-using-the-xtract-universal-data-extension) for Visual Studio **and** the Report Server.
 The data extension must be installed on both environments to consume the data extracted by Xtract Universal, see graphic below: